Future Farm Investment Scheme full guidance

 This guidance explains the Future Farming Investment Scheme (FFIS).
 Please read it carefully.

-The application window will open on 14 July 2025 and close on 22 August 2025.
+The application window opened on 14 July 2025 and closed on 22 August 2025.

 The indicative budget allocation for this application window is £14 million.
 FFIS is competitive and you may not receive the funding you apply for.